Hey there, workplace superheroes! Are you ready to embark on a journey to greatness by…

-By providing companies and teams with a shared vocabulary to help them succeed, Radical Candor is transforming the relationships people have at work.
+By providing companies and teams with a proven framework, effective feedback training and a shared vocabulary to help them succeed, Radical Candor is transforming the relationships people have at work.

 Meet the people behind the message!
 Our highly skilled coaches are here to help you introduce Radical Candor to your team and create a plan for long-term sustainment.

 Meet the Radical Candor Coaches

 In addition to being a CEO coach at Dropbox, Qualtrics, Twitter and other tech companies, she was a member of the faculty at Apple University and before that led AdSense, YouTube and DoubleClick teams at Google.

 Kim also managed a pediatric clinic in Kosovo and started a diamond-cutting factory in Moscow.

 Over the last five years, Jason helped all kinds of organizations, from tiny startups to giants in the Fortune 100, realize the power of creating a more Radically Candid culture.